felipelopes02/felipelopes02/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Atos BR
+- 🔭 I’m currently working on Finanblue
-- 🌱 I’m currently learning Python, React.js
+- 🌱 I’m currently learning SQL, Angular
 -->